moro77747/todo_project/README.md

 ### Backend

 1. Open the backend project in your Java IDE (such as IntelliJ IDEA or Eclipse).
-2. Run the main Java application (usually a Spring Boot application).
+2. Run the main Java application
 3. The backend will start on port `8080` by default.
+4. Make sure the backend is running before starting the frontend.
+5. complete database connection information and email information in applications.properties.template, then rename it to applications.properties

 ---